lovullo/tame/README.md

 compilers for various targets (JavaScript, HTML documentation and debugging environment, LaTeX, and others), linkers, and supporting tools.
-The input grammar is XML, and the majority of the project (including the macro processor, compilers, and linkers) is written in XSLT.
-There is a reason for that odd choice; until an explanation is provided, know that someone is perverted enough to implement a full compiler in XSLT.
+The input grammar is XML, and the majority of the project (including the macro processor, compilers, and linkers) is written in a combination of XSLT and Rust.

 ## TAMER